foundersandcoders/pg-workshop/README.md

 ### Task 2

-So far, we've only been dealing with 'GET'ting data from a server.
+So far, we've only been dealing with `GET`ting data from a server.
 But what if we want to send some new data to our database instead?

+- Open up `index.html` and uncomment the form
+- Check that you can see an empty input box when you refresh your browser
+- Create a new handler function for the endpoint `create-user`.
+What kind of **method** do you think you'll need?
+How will you access the data from your form?
+- The data from your form should be used to `INSERT` a new row into your `users` table